drvenabili/semantic-change/README.md

 # semantic-change
-Code use in the context of my doctoral dissertation
+Code used in the context of my doctoral dissertation